 fbpx

-Collard Greens with Applewood Bacon
+Southern Collard Greens Recipe with Applewood Bacon

 To give our collards a bit more taste we love to add in applewood bacon.
 It really fills out the greens and adds an extra layer of flavor.
 And it’s a one-pan wonder, so they’re really easy to cook up, full of flavor.
 The juices from the bacon + onion cooking together adds an amazing flavor that you can’t get any other way.